JoaoCostaIFG/SETR/devlog/devlog1.md

 [Arduino UNO](https://www.arduino.cc/en/Main/arduinoBoardUno).
 I'll try to document the development in a series of posts.
 This is part #1.

-Today (as of writing) was the exams day: the _final_ exam was in the middle of the semester.
+Today (as of writing) was the exam's day: the _final_ exam was in the middle of the semester.
 As such, the rest of lectures are reserved for the development of the project.
 My team (me and 2 friends) decided to develop a micro-kernel (uKernel) for the Arduino UNO.
 The Arduino wasn't chosen for any reason in